-The neediest students will be eligible for the most grant funding on the federal level.
-Federal Pell Grant recipients, for example, take into account both the student’s and that student’s parents’ income levels.
-Most Pell grant money goes to students with a total family income below $20,000.
-Those found eligible for Pell Grants may also find themselves eligible for other grants, including the Federal Supplemental Educational Opportunity Grant (FSEOG) program, Academic Competitiveness Grant and the National Science and Mathematics Access to Retain Talent (SMART) Grant.
-Most colleges will also have a pool of funding available to assist low-income students in attending their school.
+Both student and parent income is considered with deciding financial aid amounts.
+Students with most financial need are eligible for the most federal funding.
+For example, most Pell Grant money goes to students with a family income below $20,000 a year.
+Those eligible for Pell Grants are also eligible for other grants, including the Federal Supplemental Educational Opportunity Grant (FSEOG), Academic Competitiveness Grant and the National Science and Mathematics Access to Retain Talent (SMART) Grant.
+Most colleges have extra funding available for low-income students.

 Most grants are need-based, but there are grants that focus on student-specific characteristics.
 Popular grants are broken in 3 categories: federal, state and collegiate.
 Some private organizations and local groups also have funds to support higher education.
 Students who need to go to graduate school for their jobs have a lot of grant options.
 Most states offer grants to students based on specific criteria, such as race/ethnicity, area of study, or career path.
 Grants are very specific, so focus on grants that you most qualify for.
 Read the fine print.
 Some grants have conditions such as working in a specific field, specific location, or for a certain company for a specific number of years.
 Research every grant opportunity to maximize your chances of winning a lot of money.

 Latest College & Financial Aid News